Skype vs Viber: Comparing the Two VoIP Big-Names

 Video calls are very important both in Skype and Viber.
 Because Skype is one of the pioneers of video calling, one might believe that Skype is the clear winner here.
 However, the differences between the two are minor.

 The video call quality is excellent on both platforms if you have a stable Internet connection.
 Occasionally, you might run into some issues on both apps — lag, audio cracks, and others.
-Skype allows you to have up to 50 participants in a call, while Viber’s limit is only 20.
+Skype allows users to have up to 100 participants in a call, while Viber’s limit is 60 (59 + you).

-Skype has features that are more geared toward business uses.
-One of those features is call recording, which is useful if you want to recall details of an audio or video call.
+Skype has features that are more geared toward business users.
+One of those features is call recording, which is useful if you want to recall details of audio and video calls.
 Another interesting business feature — live subtitling — allows you to read the words being spoken, which is essential for those with a hearing impairment.

-While Viber isn’t primarily a business chat app, it offers a Viber for Business platform, which allows you to create marketing campaigns on Viber and target Viber uses.
-A great way to use Viber for internal business use is to create a branded sticker pack for your company and thus improve your branding efforts.
+While Viber isn’t primarily a business chat app, it offers a Viber for Business platform, which allows you to create marketing campaigns on Viber and target Viber users.
+If you want to use Viber for branding, a great way to do it is to create a branded sticker pack for your company.

 One of Skype’s great chatting features is Skype chatting history which makes it easier to coordinate your team and work on projects using Skype because you can easily see your chatting history and find out any messages that you might have missed out.